tobyhodges/studious-happiness/episodes/31-cmd-line.md

 We'll be using the `sys` module to do so. `sys` is a standard Python module used to store information about the program and its running environment, including what arguments were passed to the program when the command was executed.
 These arguments are stored as a list in `sys.argv`.

 These arguments can be accessed in our program by importing the `sys` module.
-The first argument in `sys.argv` is always the name of the program (in our case: `pandas_analysis.py`), so we'll find any additional arguments right after that in the list.
+The first argument in `sys.argv` is always the name of the program (in our case: `pandas_plots.py`), so we'll find any additional arguments right after that in the list.

+To do this we'll make two changes, one is to add the import of the sys module at the beginning of the program.
+The other is to replace the filename ("gapminder_gdp_oceania.csv") with the the second entry in the `sys.argv` list.

 ~~~
 import sys